Anatomically Correct Terminology

 Updated: Mar 18, 2021

 Most of you have probably noticed, maybe with a knee jerk reaction, that I purposely write all of my more intimate scenes using the correct anatomical terminology.
 I do this for four reasons, first because this is probably how it would sound through direct translation.
 Second, the Alliance is a very straight-forward culture and would probably use these terms anyway.
-Third, it’s in an effort to destigmatize these words.
+Third, it’s in an effort to destigmatize these words (and it says everything about culture that there are no sexy slang terms for these areas of the woman's body).
 And fourth, some readers may not know the difference in these terms or where they are exactly located.

 We as women are the bringers of life.
 We should know about our bodies.
 Yet globally, education is failing women.
 Cultural shame about women’s bodies is leaving women in ignorance.
 And it should not be as every person alive today was born from a woman’s vagina, but yet, even that last sentence makes some people uncomfortable.
 And that is troublesome.
 It is a telltale sign of a society with an unhealthy relationship between the act of sex and subsequent procreation.
 And by using alternative vocabulary for body parts, separates the sex from the end goal of procreation.
 When you don't use the anatomically correct terminology, it becomes almost solely about the sex without any consequences in those intimate moments.
 And I believe that in a very little way, writing sex scenes with the correct anatomical terminology brings both the act and the consequence closer together.
 As the whole point of marriage is sex for procreation of children of a particular bloodline.
 And if sex was not intensely desirable and pleasurable, I doubt so many women (in reciprocal relationships) would have had more than one child in the past or keep having them in the present.
 Somehow society has managed to separate these two even though they are so intrinsically linked, especially in women's minds.